antvis/G6/docs/manual/tutorial/behavior.en.md

       container: 'mountNode',
       width: 800,
       height: 600,
-      // Default attributes for all the nodes
+      // Default properties for all the nodes
       defaultNode: {
         labelCfg: {
           style: {